snewell4/simpleth/docs/source/using.rst

 There is no way to be alerted to a new event without checking periodically.
 There is no callback nor pub/sub available.
-A simple approach is to have a program that does one check for the event, waits for a period of time, and repeats those two steps.
+A simple approach is to have a program that checks for the event, sleeps for a period of time, and repeats.
 Here's an example:

 .. code-block:: python